loafoe/iam-proxy/README.md

 # iam-proxy
 HSDP IAM proxy.
 Position this in front of your app for instant HSDP IAM support.
-The proxy will redirect to IAM for login and generate a JWT token which embeds `iam_access_token` and `iam_refresh_token` claims containing the IAM tokens for use in your upstream service.
+The proxy will redirect to IAM for authentication and generate a JWT token which embeds `iam_access_token` and `iam_refresh_token` claims containing the IAM tokens for use in your upstream service.

+## Features
+- Extremely lean, should run in 16MB RAM
+- Minimal configuration needs
+- Stateless, so scalable if needed
+- Single purpose

 ## TODO
 - Encrypt IAM claims with `SharedSecret`